Isopach/blog/python_compile_leak.md

 ### Bug

-By running `compile("yield", "/etc/passwd", "exec")`, we are able to leak the first line of any file.
+By running `compile('yield', '/etc/passwd', 'exec')`, we are able to leak the first line of any file.

 While it is useful in many cases, often we want to see the whole file, right?